computational-expression/lab01/README.md

 ## Introduction

 Welcome to your first CMPSC 100 Lab!
-You will create a **Digital Sensor Simulation Dashboard** that introduces IoT concepts and vocabulary we will use with the Pico 2W starting next week, while practicing Python fundamentals.
+You will create a **Digital Sensor Simulation Dashboard** that introduces IoT concepts and vocabulary we will use with the Pico 2W this semester, while practicing Python fundamentals.

 ## Learning Objectives